 The second reason it’s so important is that it’s also the legal responsibility of restaurants in the UK to ensure that their waste is disposed of in a safe and responsible manner.

 Storage waste – waste that has been stored incorrectly so has expired or been contaminated.

 Preparation waste – cut-offs, peels, skins, miscuts, spillages

-Portion waste – too large a portion given to customers
+Portion waste – food wastage from restaurants giving too large a portion to customers

 Plate waste – leftover food on plates

 Restaurant waste is diverse and encompasses various materials generated throughout the daily operations of a dining establishment.

 Understanding the different types of waste is crucial for implementing effective management strategies and reducing environmental impact.

 According to recent studies, food waste accounts for a significant portion of restaurant waste.